cucumber/cucumber-node/README.md

 ## Mixing tests

 You can execute Cucumber tests and normal JavaScript tests in the same test run - cucumber-node won't interfere with the other tests.
+But the reporters mentioned above will only report on the Cucumber tests in your run.

 ## Limitations